 The Liberal government delivered, on March 19, 2019, its fourth and final budget before the federal election.
 It brings welcome investments for students.
 It does not address, however, key challenges facing Canada colleges and universities, resulting from stagnant government funding for core operating costs.

 Briefs & Reports

-CAUT Submission to the Standing Committee on Industry, Science and Technology re Statutory Review of the Copyright Act (July 2018)
+Addendum to the CAUT Submission to the Standing Committee on Industry, Science and Technology (December 2018)

 As copyright term extension has been agreed to in the USMCA, CAUT has amended its July recommendations in an effort to ensure that the Copyright Act effectively balance the needs of all groups and communities within Canada.

 Here is CAUT's brief to the Standing Committee on Heritage on the issue of remuneration models for artists and creative industries.
 Members write tens of thousands of articles, books and other works every year, making CAUT Canada’s largest creator group and a strong proponent of authors’ rights.

 CAUT strives for fair working conditions, compensation and benefits to foster quality teaching and innovative research while advancing equity and human rights within the profession.